khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 Can I develop a website with another software e.g. WordPress, Wix, Squarespace, etc?
 - No, GitHub is free, fast, and will provide you with a better understanding of the foundations of the digital world (e.g. the relationship between back-end and the front-end of a website).

-Can I create a website for a project I have already started working on
+Can I create a website for a project I have already started working on?
 - Maybe, let's discuss.

 Why do I need to write up my thoughts on a website instead of in 'normal' essay in a Word file?
 - Because, writing something public will push you to work harder.
-- Because, making a website will develop new skills (e.g. the basic understanding of webdesign and hosting).
+- Because, making a website will develop new skills (e.g. the basic understanding of web-design and hosting).
 - Because, you can embed audio-visual content in a website.
 - Because, you can share it faster.
+- You can stay anonymous, if you want to.

 Is this module for me?
 - In essence, the module can help you
   - develop your digital identities, but more specifically your professional digital identity (i.e. your professional engagement with others through the Web)
-  - understand basic web design and content production and provide you with a very fast website (for free).
+  - understand basic web-design and content production and provide you with a very fast website (for free).

 <!--
 > Practice what you preach.